[Coronavirus] Anti-mask protesters pose challenge for EU authorities

 Already a member?

-Russia and China helped pave the way via disinformation campaigns.
+Russia and China helped pave the way with disinformation campaigns.

 But the trend is more complex than that, posing a challenge for EU regulators, who also need to protect rule of law and free speech.